Theodosius of Skopje: Life

 At the insistence of the Exarchate at the end of 1891, he was extradited by the Ottomans to Istanbul.
-Despite Theodosius repented he was fired there from his high position by the Exarchate in 1892 because of his separatism.
-According to Simeon Radev, bishop Theodosius' separatism stemmed from his personal hatred of Exarch Joseph I. Petko Slaveykov believed Theodosius' Macedonism was inspired by the Greek propaganda and in fact his activity was favorably regarded by pro-Greek activists.
-Most of the Macedonian specialists on the history of the Macedonian Orthodox Church, consider that the religious separatism of Theodosius represented indeed a form of early Macedonian nationalism.
-He was overthrown by the Exarchate and exiled in the Dragalevtsi Monastery near Sofia.
-There he spent the period from 1892 to 1901, when he was engaged in translations of fiction and religious literature and as before demonstrated a pro-Bulgarian position on the Macedonian Question.
+Despite his repentance, the Exarchate fired him from his high position in 1892 because of his separatism.
+He was overthrown by the Exarchate and exiled to the Dragalevtsi Monastery near Sofia.
+There he spent the period from 1892 to 1901, when he was engaged in translations of fiction and religious literature into Bulgarian and as before demonstrated a pro-Bulgarian position on the Macedonian Question.